 Drop ballots free of postage at any of the above official drop sites at the times listed above.
 You may use the outside official drop site at the Union County Clerk’s office at any time without restriction of days or hours.

 How to Vote a Ballot:

 Union County uses an Optical Scan type of ballot which requires that the voter darken the oval to the left of the candidate of choice or “yes” or “no” of a measure.
-The voter must darken the oval with a #2 pencil or with blue or black ink.
+The voter must darken the oval with black ink.

 After the voter has completed the voting process, they are requested to place the voted ballot in a secrecy envelope and seal it.
 Place the secrecy envelope inside the colored return envelope.
 The voter is required to sign the return envelope.
 At this point, the voter must either mail the ballot or drop the ballot in an official ballot drop box and it must be received not later than 8:00 p.m. the day of election.